Soumil-07/vertex/README.md

 ## Microarchitecture

 Currently, vertex implements the RV32I base instruction set with a classic 5-stage pipeline.
-The core currently uses a simple unified memory interface for both instruction and data memory.
+The core uses a simple unified memory interface for both instruction and data memory.

 ## Todo-List